questpie/lafaktur/README.md

-# Welcome to Lafaktur: The Ultimate Invoice Management Platform
+# Welcome to Lafaktur: The Ultimate Invoice Builder Tool

 ## What's Lafaktur?